matmair/example-django-selenium/README.md

-## django-selenium-example
+## Percy Django Selenium Example App

-An example Django project for selenium test implementation.
+An example Django project with selenium tests which are integrated with Percy.

 ### Test Case Scenarios
 * Verifies user registration.